Staying ahead of the curve

-Navigating the complex technological landscape is integral for housing associations to stay competitive and responsive to the needs of their constituents.
-With the accelerated digital transformation across all sectors, 2024 presents a pivotal year for IT leaders to stay ahead of the curve.
+Navigating today's technological landscape is key for housing associations wishing to stay competitive and responsive to the needs of their tenants.
+With accelerated digital transformation across all sectors, 2024 presents a pivotal year for IT leaders to stay ahead of the curve.
 Housing associations must carefully balance digital advancement and stakeholder demands with tight budgets.
 In this blog, we’ll explore key IT priorities that can not only boost efficiency and security but can also transform operations to meet the challenges of the future head-on.

 Generative AI (GenAI) has seen rapid development in 2023, becoming an undisputed tech breakthrough and this trend is expected to continue into 2024.
 According to Gartner by 2026, over 80% of enterprises will have used or deployed GenAI APIs/Apps, indicating that adoption rates are set to increase significantly.